 Nicholas C. Rowley

-He is a relentless warrior who has succeeded and proven himself in the battles of litigation time and time again, however he prides himself on his caring, empathetic approach to working with the injured and their families.
-He believes in going the distance for each and every client, is not afraid to put any case in front of a jury, and makes insurance companies pay up when deserving injury victims come forward to seek justice.
+Nick prides himself on his caring, empathetic approach to working with the injured and their families.
+He believes in going the distance for each and every client, and is not afraid to put any case in front of a jury.
+He makes insurance companies pay up when deserving injury victims come forward to seek justice.